Login E-loket

 • Presubmission inquiry with FWO: always possible (even before opening of the call), no later than one week before the submission deadline

-• Internal deadline host institutions: 14 April 2025 (contact the responsible department of the host institution in time about the transfer of the application between the supervisor and the host institution)
+• Internal deadline host institutions: early-mid April 2026 (contact the responsible department of the host institution in time about the transfer of the application between the supervisor and the host institution)

 Features